danielyxie/bitburner/doc/source/netscript/singularityfunctions/upgradeHomeCores.rst

     This function will upgrade amount of CORES on the player's home computer.
 The cost is the same as if you were to do it manually.

-    This function will return true if the player's home computer RAM is successfully upgraded, and false otherwise.
+    This function will return true if the player's home computer core count is successfully upgraded, and false otherwise.